 Jenni Erkintalo & Réka Király

-(orig.title: Talo kulman takana)
+(Original title: Talo kulman takana)

 2016, Etana Editions

-This fabulously imaginative picture book highlights the differences in people without putting anyone other better or worse.
+This fabulously imaginative picture book highlights the differences in people without putting anyone else better or worse.
 While making this book we – Jenni Erkintalo & Réka Király – have been discussing over and over again how could we formulate in a simple but interesting way the beautiful diversity there is in people.
 In this book race, religion, gender becomes irrelevant, our very basic differences are not dependent on those.